rhaslund/labguides/vao-2.0/module-04/content.md

 14. [] Keep default username: VMCE\Administrator and enter password: +++Pa%%w0rd+++.
 15. [] Click the **Next** button.
 16. [] Click the **Install** button to start the installation.
-> Note: The installation process can take up to 15 minutes.
+> Note: The installation process can take up to 25 minutes, please have some patience.
+The installation takes quite some time because many components need to be installed such as Microsoft SQL Server, Veeam Backup & Replication, Veaam ONE and of course Veeam Availability Orchestrator.

 17. [] Click the **Finish** button to close the Veeam® Availability Orchestrator setup wizard.
 18. [] Click the **Yes** button to logoff the VEEAM-VAO server.